-The remaining charges that we expect to incur in connection with the restructurings are subject to a number of assumptions, and actual results may materially differ.
-We may also incur other material charges not currently contemplated due to events that may occur as a result of, or associated with, the restructurings.
+The remaining charges that we expect to incur in connection with our restructuring efforts are subject to a number of assumptions, and actual results may materially differ.
+We may also incur other material charges not currently contemplated due to events that may occur as a result of, or associated with, our restructuring efforts.